 Second rule: keep track of your expenses.
 Set a day limit (for me 500 bth excl. hotel) and don’t spend more than that… on average.
 You can, but the next day you _have_ to spend less.
 And don’t forget, a lot of small amounts is a big amount.

 See everything as a percentage of this limit helps also to keep the discipline.
+So a beer of 60 bat is 12% of the budget of the day.
 You see that I have spent two bath too much a day.
 Three euro for all the period, not bad for a big spender like me 🙂

 Last rule: dont get obsessed with the rules.
 Enjoy!!

 How much did you spend?
 Do you have other packing tips?